SuppliedOrange/VALORANT-Instalocker/README.md

 ## ❔ How to use

-- Start VALORANT
+- Start VALORANT and this app.
-- Select any agent from the left-hand-side list
+- Select any agent from the left-hand-side.
-- Instalocking should begin automatically
+- Instalocking should begin automatically, that's it!

-- If an error occurs try:
-    1) Selecting another agent and selecting the previous one again
-    2) Stopping and restarting the instalock
-    3) Reopening the application
-    4) Logging into VALORANT again

-    `Highly recommended you have chrome installed!
-The .exe will simply open in your default browser otherwise.`
+- Optionally, it's recommended to have [Google Chrome](https://www.google.com/intl/en_in/chrome/) installed.
+The .exe will simply open in your default browser otherwise, but it will still work.

 <br>